Bashra99/reading-notes/class07.md

 **What does a POST do?**

-it holds our data and pass it to the API/server for example and asks it to store it.
+it holds the data and pass it to the API/server for example and asks it to store it.

 **What does PUT do?**